Environmental Studies Major

 6. One course in environmental history and culture.

-HIST 3990 North American Environmental History or ANTH 4373 Environment and Human Survival is recommended, but any course listed below may apply to this requirement.
+HIST 3990 Environmental History of the Atlantic World or ANTH 4373 Environment and Human Survival is recommended, but any course listed below may apply to this requirement.
 ENST 3000 Environmental Research Methods may also be used to fulfill this requirement or (with the permission of the program director) a different upper requirement.

 Courses in this group have the ESHC attribute.